-Our top 10 direct customers for the fiscal quarter ended February 2, 2014, which included three distributors, collectively accounted for 63% of our net revenue.
-We believe our aggregate sales to Apple Inc., when direct sales are combined with indirect sales through the contract manufacturers that it utilizes, accounted for more than 10% of our net revenues for the fiscal quarter ended February 2, 2014.
+Our top 10 direct customers for the fiscal quarter and two fiscal quarters ended May 4, 2014, which included four distributors, collectively accounted for 60% and 61% of our net revenue, respectively.
+We believe our aggregate sales to Apple Inc. and Samsung, when direct sales are combined with indirect sales through the contract manufacturers that they utilize, accounted for more than 10% of our net revenues for the fiscal quarter and two fiscal quarters ended May 4, 2014.